danielgribel/PCenter/README.md

-# pcenter-setcover
+# P-Center
-Implementation of the B-Search algorithm of "A new formulation and resolution method for the p-center problem."
-(Elloumi et al, 2004).
+Implementation of the algorithms described in *A new formulation and resolution method for the p-center problem* (Elloumi et al, 2004) for the P-center problem.